-This analysis aims to measure the figure of "slowdown", which is defined as the ratio between the response time (i.equeue time and running time) of the last execution of a given task and the total response time across all executions of said task.
-This metric is especially useful to analyze the impact of unsuccessful executions on each task total execution time w.r.t. the intrinsic workload (i.e. computational time) of tasks.
+This analysis aims to measure the average of an ad-hoc defined parameter we call "slowdown".
+We define it as the ratio between the total response time across all executions of the task and the response time (i.e. queue time and running time) of the last execution of said task.
+This metric is especially useful to analyze the impact of unsuccesful executions on each task total execution time w.r.t. the intrinsic workload (i.e. computational time) of tasks.

-Refer to figure 8 for a comparison between the 2011 and 2019 mean task slowdown measures broke down by task priority.
-Additionally, said means are computed on a cluster-by-cluster basis for 2019 data in figure 9.
+Refer to Figure 9 for a comparison between the 2011 and 2019 mean task slowdown measures broke down by task priority.
+Additionally, said means are computed on a cluster-by-cluster basis for 2019 data in Figure 10.

-In 2015 Rosá et al.[2] measured mean task slowdown per each task priority value, which at the time were [0,11] numeric values.
-However, in 2019 traces, task priorities are given as a [0,500] numeric value.
-Therefore, to allow for an easier comparison, mean task slowdown values are computed by task priority tier over the 2019 data.
-Priority
+In 2015 Rosá et al.[2] measured mean task slowdown per each task priority value, which at the time were numeric values between 0 and 11.
+However, in 2019 traces, task priorities are given as a numeric value between 0 and 500.
+Therefore, to allow an easier comparison, mean task slowdown values are computed by task priority tier over the 2019 data.
+Priority tiers are semantically relevant priority ranges defined in the Tirmazi et al. 2020[3] that introduced the 2019 traces.
+Equivalent priority tiers are also provided next to the 2011 priority values in the table covering the 2015 analysis.